mxstbr/mxstbr.com/src/pages/thoughts/tailwind.md

 Unsurprisingly, the result looks identical — we are still using the same system after all.
 Even the code looks the same, except that we use the `tw` prop instead of the `class` attribute!

-However, under the hood this automatically compiles to CSS-in-JS with [the css prop](https://medium.com/styled-components/announcing-native-support-for-the-css-prop-in-styled-components-245ca5252feb):
+However, under the hood this automatically compiles the class names to the actual CSS they refer to (with [the css prop](https://medium.com/styled-components/announcing-native-support-for-the-css-prop-in-styled-components-245ca5252feb)):

 ```jsx
 import "twin.macro"